 About

-Brette Irish started playing piano as a young child after her grandpa gifted her his piano.
-She is classically trained in both piano and voice with over 24 years of focused study.
-Brette received her bachelors degree in vocal performance from Western Oregon University and her masters degree in musicology from Portland State University.
-At WOU she did independent research on early childhood music pedagogy.
-Her masters thesis was on Claude Debussy’s WWI piano compositions.
+Brette started playing piano at 5 when her grandpa gifted her his piano.
+She is classically trained in both piano and voice with over 25 years of focused study.
+She received her bachelors degree in vocal performance from Western Oregon University and her masters degree in musicology from Portland State University.
+She has done extensive research in early childhood pedagogy and published a manual on notation.
+The emphasis being on the utilization of working and long-term memory and the importance of pattern recognition vs. memorization, which she feels serves brain development as a whole.
+Her masters thesis was a performance-lecture on Claude Debussy’s WWI piano works.
+She continues to study the Orff Schulwerk and Kodály pedagogies, and is pursuing a doctorate degree in music education.

-Brette has also been actively involved in the local Portland music scene since she was a teenager, playing shows at venues like Mississippi Studios and Doug Fir Lounge.
-Her music has been covered by nationally recognized publications such as Stereogum, and has received local coverage in Willamette Week, The Portland Mercury, and OPB.
+Brette has also been actively involved in the Portland music scene since she was a teenager, playing shows at venues like Mississippi Studios and Doug Fir.
+Her songwriting has been covered by nationally recognized publications such as Stereogum, and has received local coverage in Willamette Week, The Portland Mercury, and OPB.
 Brette served as a record label intern at Tender Loving Empire and was the music curator for Art Market PDX.
+The interweaving of classical and pop will always fascinate her.

-In her spare time she enjoys her many house plants, cooking, the NYT crossword, and spending time with her loved ones.
+In her spare time she enjoys plants, reading, cooking, the NYT crossword, and hanging with her 5 year old, Winnie.

 Classical Piano